Vivekbelwal/atune-frontend/README.md

 ## Features

-- **Modern Stack**: Built with React 19, Redux Toolkit, TypeScript, and Tailwind CSS
+- **Modern Stack**: Built with React 19, Redux Toolkit, TypeScript, and Ant Design
+- **Node.js 22 Compatible**: Optimized for the latest Node.js features and performance
 - **Scalable Architecture**: Organized with a scalable folder structure and modular components
 - **State Management**: Redux Toolkit with RTK Query for efficient state management and API integration
 - **Routing**: React Router v7 for declarative routing
 - **Type Safety**: TypeScript for type checking and better developer experience
-- **Styling**: Tailwind CSS for utility-first styling
+- **Styling**: Ant Design for consistent UI components and Tailwind CSS for utility styling
 - **Code Quality**: ESLint and Prettier for code linting and formatting
 - **Authentication**: JWT-based authentication with protected routes
 - **Responsive Design**: Mobile-first approach for all screen sizes